avo-hq/docs/src/1.0/recipes/multilingual-content.md

 </div>
 ```

-Feel free to customize the dropdown as much as you need it to be.
+Feel free to customize the dropdown as much as you need it to and add as many locales as you need.

+## Workflow

+You will now be able to edit the attributed you marked as translatable (eg: `name`) in the locale you are in (default is `en`).
+Next you can go to the navbar on the top and switch to a new locale.
+The switch will then allow you to edit the record in that locale, and so on.

+## Support

+This is the first iteration of multilingual content.
+It's obvious that this could be done in a better way and we'll add that better way in the future, but until then you can use this method to edit your multilingual content.

+Thanks!